Would you like to grow a vegetable garden but feel like it just takes way too long? Well, the amazing thing is, it doesn’t have to.

 Then they could be a great addition to a salad.
 When you are “cucumbered out”, you can start making pickles with the fresh cucumbers.

 But be advised that cucumbers like to run so you’ll need to either place them on a trellis or give them plenty of space to grow.

-Beets are one of those vegetables that either you like or you don’t.
+Beets are one of those vegetables that you either like or you don’t.
 But even if you don’t like the actual beet itself, you may enjoy the greens that come from the plant.

 So either way, it is a great vegetable to grow if you’d like to have a harvest in a hurry.
-It is good to grow in the spring or when we are heading into fall because they can withstand a little heat, but don’t like the super hot temperatures we often experience during summer.
+It is good to grow in the spring or when we are heading into fall because they can withstand a little heat, but don’t like the super-hot temperatures we often experience during summer.